 Lastly, the disputed domain name has active MX records, meaning that it can be used for email purposes.
-Complainant suggests it is inconceivable that there could be any good faith use of the disputed domain name as part of an email address.
+The Complainant suggests it may be actively used for email purposes.
+Thus, the Complainant contends that the disputed domain name was registered and is being used in bad faith.